-1.1 The purpose of this report is to advise Cabinet of the responses received following public consultation on the Draft Seaburn Masterplan and Design Code and to seek Cabinet's approval to adopt the revised Seaburn Masterplan and Design Code as a Supplementary Planning Document.
+- 1.1 The purpose of this report is to advise Committee of the responses received following public consultation on the Seaburn Masterplan and Design Code and to seek Committee's comments on the revised document. - 1.2 The Committee's comments will be reported to Cabinet on 06 July 2011 when agreement will be sought to approve the Seaburn Masterplan and Design Code as a Supplementary Planning Document.